mikeyin97/online_marketplace/README.md

     - **400**: Missing parameters, parameters not found in db, parameters not valid, negative increment

 #### POST /api/decrementItemById
 - **Description**: Find an item by passed ID then decrement its inventory by a given value.
 Note that this is equivalent to incrementItemById with the opposite number. **NOTE**: You cannot decrement into negative numbers.
 If you want to decrement more than the inventory has, an error will occur, and the item will not be decremented.
+- **Authentication**: Optional
 - **Body**:
     - **id**: ID of the product *(required)*
     - **decrement**: How much to decrement the product's inventory *(default: 1)*